 Broccoli osteoarthritis

 There is so much you can do for yourself.
 The first step is understanding what kind of arthritis you have.
 The second is to start eating the known anti-inflammatory foods.
 The third is to begin exercising every day.
 Couch potatoes suffer far more pain and disability.
-The hyaline cartilage that lines the joints is much thicker and smoother in those who walk, swim or cycle every day.
+The hyaline cartilage that lines the joints is much thicker and smoother in those who walk, swim or cycle daily.
 Just ask your DC.

 Macular degeneration

-We can set your stiff and fixated bones back in motion, restoring the normal movement of the synovial fluid in your joints but unless it is carrying the right nutrients and oxygen the cartilage still won't heal.
+We can set your stiff and fixated bones back in motion, restoring the normal movement of the synovial fluid in your joints; but unless it is carrying the right nutrients and oxygen, the cartilage still won't heal.

 1. Zeaxanthin macular degeneration.
 Web: http://tinyurl.com/3mw4a7pp